 • Save incremental electronic edits with slightly different filenames.

-• Print new pages as you work.
+• Print new changes as you work.
 Re-key (not re-think) if you lose a file.

 You can do it!

-Keeping paperwork under control gets easier as it becomes second nature.
+Keeping administrative tasks and paperwork under control gets easier as it becomes second nature.

 Join the Conversation